 Former Rugby International & TV Analyst

-Paul is also a director of Bircroft Property Finance (Ireland), an international debt structuring firm for commercial property.
-He previously worked for International property company Jones Lang La Salle dealing in international commercial property sales and acquisitions.
+In addition to his media and speaking commitments, Paul is Director of Bircroft Property Finance (Ireland), an International debt structuring firm for commercial property.
+He formerly worked for an International property company, Jones Lang La Salle, dealing in international property sales and acquisitions.

 Paul is an excellent speaker, articulate, modest about his achievements, but full of good humour and stories.
 His strength of character and integrity as a player has followed through into this next phase of his career.

 Paul’s younger brother David currently plays for Munster, is a member of the Irish Squad and toured with the Lions in South Africa Earlier this year.
 His older brother Richard, the former Ireland winger, retired from International rugby in 1999 after earning 29 caps for Ireland and touring New Zealand with the 1993 Lions.